WillZovo94/Employee-Payroll-Tracker/README.md

 - Once all inputs are created, you'll have access to the list of employee information on the window, as well as the console too.
 - The console will also present the average salaries of all your employees using .reduce method with an arrow function.
 - Lastly, the console will present a randomly selected employee to be picked as the winner of the draw.
 This is mainly created using Math.random and Math.floor.
-- All of those listened are shown here:
+- All of those listed are shown here:
 ![All functionality](/assets/employee-tracker-purpose.png)

 ## Features